Symmetry-Protected Topological Phases in a Rydberg Glass

-From the phase diagram in Fig.~\ref{fig3}(a), we see a long narrow region with $\Mpolar$ close to $0.5$, signaling the existence of a topological amorphous phase for hard-core bosons at half-filling.
-The figure also illustrates the existence of a topologically trivial region with zero $\Mpolar$ and a large intermediate region with $0<\Mpolar<0.5$ (due to the coexistence of trivial and nontrivial samples) between these two phases.
-Compared with the single-particle case in amorphous lattices as shown in Fig.~\ref{fig2}(a) and the many-body case in regular lattices, the parameter regime with nonzero $\Mpolar$ shrinks in large parts.
+From the phase diagram in Fig.~\ref{fig3}(a), we see a long narrow region with $\overline{P_\mathrm{M}}$ close to $0.5$, signaling the existence of a topological amorphous phase for hard-core bosons at half-filling.
+The figure also illustrates the existence of a topologically trivial region with zero $\overline{P_\mathrm{M}}$ and a large intermediate region with $0<\overline{P_\mathrm{M}}<0.5$ (due to the coexistence of trivial and nontrivial samples) between these two phases.
+Compared with the single-particle case in amorphous lattices and the many-body case in regular lattices, whose phase boundaries are shown by dotted lines, the parameter region with nonzero $\overline{P_\mathrm{M}}$ shrinks in large parts.
 Interestingly, there exists a region around $R_y=1.75$ where the phase is trivial for a regular lattice while the phase is in an intermediate region for an amorphous lattice.
 We note that whether this indicates that structural disorder can induce a topological phase transition in the many-body case is still unclear due to the system size limitation.

-To further identify the existence of a topological phase in the many-particle case, we show $\Mpolar$ versus $R_x$ for distinct system sizes.
-We see that there exists a parameter region for $-0.375 \lesssim R_x \lesssim -0.23$ where $\Mpolar$ is approaching $0.5$ as the system size $N$ increases.
-The existence of the topological phase is also evidenced by the excitation particle distribution $\langle \hat{b}_i^\dagger \hat{b}_i \rangle$ (which is experimentally measurable), which approaches one and zero at left and right edges, respectively.
+To further identify the existence of a topological phase in the many-body case, we show $\overline{P_\mathrm{M}}$ versus $R_x$ for distinct system sizes in Fig.~\ref{fig3}(b).
+We see that there exists a parameter region for $-0.375 \lesssim R_x \lesssim -0.23$ where $\overline{P_\mathrm{M}}$ is approaching $0.5$ as the system size $N$ increases.
 One can also find the finite-size analysis in the Supplementary Material, which further illustrates that the regime is topologically nontrivial.
-In other regions such as $R_x > -0.23$, $\Mpolar$ declines as $N$ increases, suggesting a trivial phase.
+In other regions such as $R_x > -0.23$, $\overline{P_\mathrm{M}}$ declines as $N$ increases, suggesting a trivial phase.
 In the region for $-0.5<R_x <-0.375$, current numerical results suggest that it is an intermediate region.
 But the conclusion may change for larger system sizes.
 In addition, our numerical results suggest that all these phases are gapless~\cite{Suppl}.